wordswords/dotfiles/README.md

 ![Alt text](https://i.imgur.com/yBs7bKu.png "My zsh setup")

 ZSH uses oh-my-zsh in Powerlevel10k mode, which provides fast and responsive auto-complete options.
-Just hit `<TAB>` to autocomplete.
+Use `<TAB>` to autocomplete.
 It will also show the status of the current Git repo.

 https://github.com/romkatv/powerlevel10k

 # Installation / Updating

-The scripts are designed to install for the first time OR update the current version.
+The same scripts either install from nothing OR update the current version.
 When you install my .dotfiles every time you log into a console, it will fetch down the latest master from this repo.
-If there are any changes, you are advised to rerun the scripts in 'Install Steps' below to keep your copy uptodate.
+If there are any changes, you should rerun the scripts in 'Install Steps' below to keep your copy up-to-date.

 ## Installation Requirements for .dotfiles

 * You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 This is not a prerequisite, it will show you how to install it at the end of the dotfile deployment.
-* There are many others.
+* There are a lot of others.
 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.

 ## What It Will Install

-It will install my VIM9 development environment and anything else I use regularly in my work.
-Currently it includes:
+It will install my VIM9 development environment and anything else I use in my work.
+It includes:

 * Install my heavily customised version of VIM9 with coc.vim and other plugins
 * Install latest version of Oh-my-ZSH and set your default shell to ZSH
 * Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).
 * Ask if you want to install my usual apps - https://Morgen.so : a paid multiplatform calendar app that I use with Google Calendar.
-This is delivered via the snap installation process.
+This is updated via the snap installation process.
-* Ask if you want to install the excellent Golang JIRA CLI client which makes navigating JIRA boards less painful.
+* Ask if you want to install the superb Golang JIRA CLI client which makes navigating JIRA boards less painful.
 * Setup a development environment for Elixir.
 * Setup 'fortune' with random Neil Gaiman quotes displayed on login.

 You may well have to customise, mix and match, and edit these individual settings because  you won't have the authentication required for this whole process to work.
-If you are serious about reusing what I've done, I would advise running this setup in a docker container or virtual machine.
+If you are serious about reusing what I've done, you should run this setup in a docker container or virtual machine.

 ## Install Steps